A golfer’s paradise in the ‘Garden of England’...

 Testament to the quality of its championship links, Kent has over the years hosted The Open Championship on an impressive 17 occasions.
 The first time was back in 1894 when Royal St George’s hosted the tournament, marking the first time that the Major had been played outside Scotland.

-One of golf’s most prestigious events in world golf, The Open Championship has since returned to Royal St George’s an incredible 13 times, most recently in 2011 when Northern Irishman, Darren Clarke, secured the coveted Claret Jug and will be returning again in 2020.
+One of golf’s most prestigious events in world golf, The Open Championship has since returned to Royal St George’s an incredible 13 times, most recently in 2011 when Northern Irishman, Darren Clarke, secured the coveted Claret Jug and will be returning again this year.

 The nearby course of Royal Cinque Ports in Deal staged the global event in 1909 and 1920 whilst Prince’s Golf Club, founded in 1906, has hosted it on one occasion in 1932.